acornprover/acornprover.org/docs/language/structure-types.md

 }
 ```

-All types in Acorn must be inhabited, so when you define a constrained type, you must prove that it
-is possible to satisfy the constraints.

-This can result in a `by` block after the `constraint` block.
-For example, you could prove this explicitly with:
+A constrained type also has a default `new` constructor, but it returns an `Option` rather than an object of the type.
+To unwrap the option, you must prove the constraint it satisfied.

+For example:

 ```acorn
 structure OrderedIntPair {